carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI1_Learning Stations.md

 At the minimum:

--   A visual representation of all of the levels you've solved.
+-   A visual representation of all of the levels you\'ve solved.

 ### Learning Station